-With everything from Indian, Vietnamese, Greek/ Turkish, Italian, Thai and American not forgetting English Fish and chips there is almost literally a World of Food close to The Bedford House Apartments & The Lisburne Place Town House.
+With everything from Indian, Vietnamese, Greek/ Turkish, Italian, Thai and American not forgetting English Fish and chips there is almost literally a World of Food close to The Sovereign House Apartment & The Lisburne Place Town House.

 This area also has a choice of bars including Pubs with Sky such as The Clocktower & The Apple & Parrot.
 Tucked up a side turning is The Hole in The Wall - reputed to be Torquay's oldest pub.

 For those wanting a more sophisticated ambience, the new Torwood Street Development is now home to Elton's Piano Bar.

 At the bottom of Torwood Street is Torquay harbour which many say has a continental feel.

 Clustered around the harbour are dozens of places to eat and drink and to while away a few hours people watching.
 And for the youngsters there is the ever popular pursuit of crab fishing.

 For the more adventurous, there are a whole host of watersports on offer.